 Indicators:

-- There is an offsetting quantity of an unrelated item in a nearby bin location.
+Offsetting quantity of an unrelated item in a nearby bin

 Actions to Take:

-- Monitor how often each picker makes this type of error.
+Track how often each picker makes this error.

-Products Filled from the Wrong Stocking Location (in systems where quantities are maintained by bin location)
+Products Filled from the Wrong Stocking Location (multi-bin systems)

 Actions to Take: